anyone-protocol/hodler/README.md

 - `unlock(string fingerprint)`: Unlock tokens to a time-locked vault
 - `stake(address operator, uint256 amount)`: Stake tokens with an operator
 - `unstake(address operator)`: Unstake tokens to a time-locked vault
-- `addVotes(uint256 amount)`: Lock tokens for governance
-- `removeVotes(uint256 amount)`: Remove tokens from governance into a time-locked vault

 ### Vault Management
 - `openExpired()`: Claim tokens from expired vaults